 With DISCO Review sampling, you can search for a randomized subset of documents within your entire set or any subset to get an idea of what they contain.
 Here’s how it works:

-From the DISCO search bar, enter in one of the following new queries:
+In the DISCO Review search bar, enter one of the following new queries:

-- sample(10, tag(by email@example.com)) to get ten random documents tagged by firstname.lastname@example.org.
+- sample(10, tag(by email@example.com)) – Gives you ten random documents tagged by firstname.lastname@example.org

 Some important items to note: